-Road Traffic Collisions (RTCs) attended (555) were considerably lower than in 2019/20 (718).
+Road Traffic Collisions (RTCs) attended (830) increased when compared to 2020/21 (555).
+This is again an indication of life returning to some normality after the lock-downs of 2020/21.
 However, this indicator is based on the RTCs that the Service is requested to attend and does not reflect the total number of RTCs in Merseyside or the RTCs involving the Service's targeted age group of people aged 16-24.
-Partnership data recording 'killed and seriously injured in RTC's' also shows a large reduction in the number of incidents in 2020/21 (357) when compared to 2019/20 (426).
-The reduction incidents could be attributed to the long periods of lockdown during the COVID-19 pandemic when there were fewer vehicles on the road.
+Partnership data recording 'killed and seriously injured in RTC's' also shows an increase in the number of incidents in 2021/22 (477) when compared to 2020/21 (357) reflecting more vehicles and people on the roads as restrictions have relaxed.